hands-on-cloud/hands-on.cloud/hugo/content/Terraform recipe - Managing Auto Scaling Groups and Load Balancers/index.md

 Before we create an Auto Scaling Group we need to declare a Load Balancer.
 There are three Load Balances available for you in AWS right now:

-* [Elastic or Classic Load Balancer (ELB)](https://docs.aws.amazon.com//elasticloadbalancing/latest/classic) – previous generation of Load Balancers in AWS
+* [Elastic or Classic Load Balancer (ELB)](https://docs.aws.amazon.com//elasticloadbalancing/latest/classic) – previous generation of Load Balancers in AWS.
-* [Application Load Balancer (ALB)](https://docs.aws.amazon.com//elasticloadbalancing/latest/application) – operates on application network layer and provides reach feature set to manage HTTP and HTTPS traffic for your web applications
+* [Application Load Balancer (ALB)](https://docs.aws.amazon.com//elasticloadbalancing/latest/application) – operates on application network layer and provides reach feature set to manage HTTP and HTTPS traffic for your web applications.
-* [Network Load Balancer (NLB)](https://docs.aws.amazon.com//elasticloadbalancing/latest/network) – operates on connection layer and capable for handling millions of requests per second
+* [Network Load Balancer (NLB)](https://docs.aws.amazon.com//elasticloadbalancing/latest/network) – operates on connection layer and capable for handling millions of requests per second.

 For a simplicity let’s create Elastic Load Balancer in front of our EC2 instances (I’ll show how to use other types of them in the future articles).
 To do that we need to declare [aws_elb](https://www.terraform.io/docs/providers/aws/r/elb.html) resource.